 Short-term employee benefits are those due to be settled wholly within 12 months of the year-end.
 They include such benefits as wages and salaries, paid annual leave and paid sick leave, bonuses and non-monetary benefits (eg cars) for current employees and are recognised as an expense for services in the year in which employees render service to the authority.
 An accrual is made for the cost of holiday entitlements (or any form of leave, eg time off in lieu) earned by employees but not taken before the year-end that employees can carry forward into the next financial year.
 The accrual is made at the wage and salary rates applicable in the following accounting year, being the period in which the employee takes the benefit.
-The accrual is charged to surplus or deficit on the accumulated absences account so that holiday entitlements are charged to revenue in the financial year in which the holiday absence occurs.
+The accrual is charged to surplus or deficit on the provision of services, but then reversed out through the Movement in Reserves Statement to the accumulated absences account so that holiday entitlements are charged to revenue in the financial year in which the holiday absence occurs.